USS Delaware (1776)

-USS Delaware was a 24-gun sailing frigate of the United States Navy that had a short career in the American Revolutionary War as the British Royal Navy captured her in 1777.
-The Royal Navy took her in as an "armed ship", and later classed her a sixth rate.
+USS Delaware was a 24-gun frigate of the Continental Navy that had a short career during the American Revolutionary War as the British Royal Navy captured her in 1777.
+The Royal Navy took her in as an "armed ship", and later classed her a sixth-rate.
 The Royal Navy sold her in 1783.
 British owners named her United States and then French interests purchased her and named her Dauphin.
 She spent some years as a whaler and then in March 1795 she was converted at Charleston, South Carolina, to French privateer.
 Her subsequent fate is unclear.

-US Navy
+Continental Navy

 She was built under the 13 December 1775 order of the Continental Congress in the yard of Warwick Coates of Philadelphia, Pennsylvania, under the direction of the Marine Committee.
 Upon her launching in July 1776, Captain C. Alexander took command.

-Delaware served in the Delaware River, joining with Commodore John Hazelwood's Pennsylvania state ships in operations that delayed the British Fleet in approaching Philadelphia and supplying the British Army.
-When the British took possession of Philadelphia 26 September 1777, Delaware, now under the command of John Barry, in company with several smaller ships, advanced upon the enemy fortifications which were being erected and opened a destructive fire while anchored some 500 yards from shore.
+Delaware served in the Delaware River, joining with Commodore John Hazelwood's Pennsylvania state ships in operations that delayed the Royal Navy in approaching Philadelphia and supplying British troops.
+When the British took possession of Philadelphia on 26 September 1777, Delaware, now under the command of John Barry, in company with several smaller ships, advanced upon British fortifications which were being erected and opened fire while anchored some 500 yards from shore.

-On 27 September she went aground on the ebb tide and came under the concentrated fire of the British artillery.
-After a brave defense against overwhelming odds, Captain Alexander was compelled to strike his colors.
+On 27 September she went aground on the ebb tide and came under concentrated British artillery fire, which led Alexander to strike his colors.
 Delaware was taken into the Royal Navy.